 This railway is closed; the section between Cambus and Menstrie for Glenochil Yeast was retained for many years with the connection at Cambus disconnected from the re-opened Stirling and Dunfermline Railway (Alloa line).

-The remainder of the line is now lifted and bridge over the River Devon removed.
+The remainder of the line is now lifted.

 Act receives Royal assent.